nasa/T-MATS/README.md

 components that may be combined with a variable input iterative solver and optimization algorithm to create complex systems to meet the needs of a developer.
-Developement of this tool was completed on behalf of the NASA Aviation Safety Program's Vehicle Systems Safety Technologies (VSST) located at the Glenn Research Center in Cleveland, OH.
+Developement of this tool was completed on behalf of the NASA Aviation Safety Program's Vehicle Systems Safety Technologies (VSST) project located at the Glenn Research Center in Cleveland, OH.

 The goal of the T MATS software is to provide a toolbox for the development of thermodynamic system models, which contains a simulation framework, multi-loop solver techniques, and modular